Mariamkassab/AWS-EMR-With-SSM-Full-Structure/README.md

 - `terraform.tfvars`: Contains variable definitions used to customize the Terraform configuration.
 This file should be created manually and populated with values before running Terraform commands.

+- `provider.tf`: Contains the provider configuration for AWS.
+Specifies the AWS provider version and region.

 ## Usage

 To use this project: